 Researching Jewish traditions about speakers and interpreters has uncovered two very important customs that are so close to Paul’s narrative that it would be hard to call them accidental parallels.
 The first solution relates to the reading out loud of Scripture in Hebrew with an immediate translation in the local vernacular.
 The second one is the custom of instructing in Hebrew and providing a translation into the local language.

 These first two options have existed all along but few have paid attention to them in the Christian community.
-This Jewish-centric approach has been minimized for two reasons: antisemitism and ignorance of Jewish literature in both Catholic and Protestant communities, and the hyper-emphasis on the Greek and Latin cultures to exclusivity by rationalist scholars in the 1800s.
+This Jewish-centric approach has been minimized for two reasons: antisemitism and ignorance of Jewish literature in both Catholic and Protestant communities, and the hyper-emphasis on the Greek and Latin cultures by rationalist scholars in the 1800s.

 The option of instructing in Hebrew with a translation into the local language best fits the Corinthian narrative.
 However, the rite of public reading in Hebrew with an immediate translation into the local language does have some strengths that cannot be discounted.
 The solution could even be a mixture of the two.

 Both these Hebrew theories may seem far-fetched to most readers.
 The above statements are introductory teasers.
 The articles in the series will not only explain but substantiate such claims.
 As one reads through all the articles, you will understand why the GOT Project proposes these two customs as the best solutions for understanding the tongues of Corinth.